bellebarmosa/Spotify/README.md

 ## Week 4

-I built a Spotify-inspired playlist app with state management, animations, and persistence.
+I added the current app with state management, animations, and persistence.
 Using useState and useReducer, I added, removed, and cleared songs, with undo/redo functionality via state history.
 I implemented smooth animations with react-native-reanimated and saved the playlist and history using AsyncStorage.
 Finally, I optimized re-renders with React.memo and ensured the app worked across restarts.

 <table>
   <tr>